France Economic Outlook

 A key EU player:France is a founding member of the eurozone and has adopted the euro as its currency.
 The country is one of the leading voices in shaping EU policy, with the France-Germany political axis the bloc's most important driving force.
 President Macron—in office since 2017—has advocated closer EU integration and strategic independence from foreign powers.
 More recently, Macron has thrown his weight behind the idea of EU enlargement into southern and eastern Europe.

-Liberalizing reforms:Under President Macron, the French economy has been liberalized, with the labor market made less rigid, taxes cut, and unemployment insurance revamped.
+Liberalizing reforms peter out:Under President Macron, the French economy has been liberalized, with the labor market made less rigid, taxes cut, and unemployment insurance revamped.
 These measures have coincided with an acceleration in investment and the unemployment rate falling to an over-decade low in recent years.
 However, the changes have also provoked a backlash among large sectors of the population and generated significant social unrest.
 Some of the most high-profile protests were the "Yellow Vest" movement in 2018 and 2019, and the strikes over pension reform in 2023.
 Moreover, this wave of liberalization appeared to reach an end after Macron's party lost dozens of seats in parliament in the July 2024 snap elections.

 Multiple domestic challenges:The public debt ratio is among the highest in the EU at well over 100% of GDP, posing a risk to fiscal stability.
 Moreover, public resistance to structural reforms is high, often resulting in widespread protests that hamper economic activity.
 Additionally, regional disparities in economic development and integration of immigrant populations into the labor market remain ongoing challenges.
+Finally, the fragmented parliament—with the leftist, centrist and right-of-centre blocs all holding a similar seat share—hinders policymaking.

 France's economic outlook:Our forecasts for the French economy are underwhelming, especially given the country's strong demographics and business-friendly reforms in recent years.
 The Consensus among our panelists is for GDP growth to merely track the Euro area average over our forecast horizon.